ICGC-TCGA-PanCancer/cli/QuickStart.md

 The process that provisiones VMs should detect this request within a couple of minutes and begin provisioning a new VM.
-Provisioning a new VM may take several minutes (10 minutes is not unreasonable) because we setup various infrastructure on these VMs using Ansible.
+Provisioning a new VM may take a while because we setup various infrastructure on these VMs using Ansible.
 The process was designed for the PanCancer workflows which can run for *days* or *weeks* so the startup time of the worker VMs has yet to be optimized.

 ####Monitoring Progress